 A75.
-Cross-Modifying Code Operations on a Jump Instruction May Cause a General Protection Fault
+Unsynchronized Cross-Modifying Code Operations Can Cause Unexpected Instruction Execution Results

-Problem: The act of one processor writing data into the currently executing code segment of a second processor with the intent of having the second processor execute that data as code is called cross-modifying code (XMC).
-Software using XMC to modify the offset of an execution transfer instruction (i.e., Jump, Call etc.), without a synchronizing instruction may cause a General Protection Fault (GPF) when the offset splits a cache line boundary.
+Problem: The act of one processor, or system bus master, writing data into a currently executing code segment of a second processor with the intent of having the second processor execute that data as code is called cross-modifying code (XMC).
+XMC that does not force the second processor to execute a synchronizing instruction prior to execution of the new code is called unsynchronized XMC.